PolkaBridge 24 Hour Volume Reaches $1.36 Million (PBR)

 According to CryptoCompare, “PolkaBridge is a decentralized application platform.
 One of PolkaBridge’s product is PolkaBridge DEX – a decentralized exchange that allows users to swap tokens on Polkadot to other ones on other blockchain platforms without any centralized organizations.
 In addition, with the smart farming mechanism, liquidity providers can earn rewards. “

-It is usually not presently possible to buy alternative cryptocurrencies such as PolkaBridge directly using U.S. dollars.
-Investors seeking to trade PolkaBridge should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PolkaBridge using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as PolkaBridge directly using U.S. dollars.
+Investors seeking to trade PolkaBridge should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PolkaBridge using one of the aforementioned exchanges.

 Receive News & Updates for PolkaBridge Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PolkaBridge and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.